Moqian1122/aedbel/README.md

 ## Introduction

 AEDBel is an application developed, deployed and operated by Group Italy from KU Leuven for the course Modern Data Analytics.
+The application is designed for saving rescuers more valuable time whenever a cardiac arrest happen.
+Based on optimized AED locations, AEDBel requests users' location to calculate the nearest AED in a short time.
+It provides walking/driving mode in terms of suggesting routes.
+It also display points of interest and

 **Members**
 AEDBel is deveopled, deployed and operated by Group Italy.